plinss/acmebot/README.md

 generate new custom Diffie-Hellman parameters, and reset HPKP headers and TLSA records as appropriate.

-To rollover private keys, simply run the tool with the '--rollover' option.
+To manually rollover private keys, simply run the tool with the '--rollover' option.
 You can specify the names of individual private keys on the command line to rollover, otherwise all private keys will be rolled over.